 The firm has been successful in getting Federal Employees approved for all kinds of disabilities, including neck and back herniations, radiculopathy, depression, alcoholism, social phobias, carpal tunnel syndrome, cancer, and many others.

-If you experience an illness or injury and are unable to work, it is a difficult and often emotional experience, but as a Federal Employee, you are entitled to claim compensation.
-The Law Office of Jonathan Bell has had excellent results in obtaining our clients’ rightful disability retirement benefits.
+If you experience an illness or injury and are unable to work, it is a difficult and often an emotional experience, but as a Federal Employee, you are entitled to claim compensation.
+The Law Office of Jonathan Bell has had excellent results in obtaining our clients’ rightful Disability Retirement benefits.
 We will consult with you and determine, based on our experience with FERS law, whether or not your case is viable.

-Before considering application for disability benefits, you must provide all documentation of your condition to your employer, and after review, your employer must have exhausted all efforts to keep you working and productive.
+Before submitting an application for disability benefits, you must provide documentation of your limitations to your employer, and after review, your employer must have exhausted all efforts to keep you working and productive.
 This would include accommodation as well as reassignment, as long as it is to a position at the same grade and is within the reasonable commuting area.

 The event of your disability (i.e. injury, disease) must be expected to last more than one year, it must have occurred while you were employed in a position subject to the retirement system, and it must have a direct impact on your ability to perform your job usefully and efficiently.
 The term “disability” does not mean you have to be completely incapacitated—only unable to perform the required work for your position.